Introducing Edgio Applications v7Find out what's new.

 The recommended approach is to apply the most restrictive policy to as much traffic as possible while causing minimal impact to data delivery.

-Rules are administered independently from Security App configurations.
-This allows you to use the same rule within multiple Security App configurations.
+Rules are administered independently from Security Application configurations.
+This allows you to use the same rule within multiple Security Application configurations.
 Leverage this capability to tailor security screening by application or traffic profile.

 • Use audit mode to verify that new access rules, API Security rules, custom rules, and managed rules will not generate substantial false positives.

-• It may take up to 2 minutes for an updated Security App configuration to be applied across our entire network.
+• It may take up to 2 minutes for an updated Security Application configuration to be applied across our entire network.

 1. From the Edgio Console, select the desired organization.

-2. From the Security section, click Security Apps.
+2. From the Security section, click Application Manager.

-3. In the Name option, type the unique name by which this Security App configuration will be identified.
+3. In the Security Application Name option, type the unique name by which this Security Application configuration will be identified.
+After which, click Continue.

 4. Optional.
-Identify the set of traffic to which this security policy will be applied by defining a hostname and/or URL path through the Hostname and URL path(s) options.
+From the Hostname and URL Paths section, identify the set of traffic to which this security policy will be applied.

-• Default: Use this mode to apply this Security App configuration regardless of the request’s host or URL path.
+• Default: Use this mode to apply this Security Application configuration regardless of the request’s host or URL path.

-• Exact match (multiple entries): Use this mode to apply this Security App configuration to the specified hostname(s) or URL path(s).
+• Exact match (multiple entries): Use this mode to apply this Security Application configuration to the specified hostname(s) or URL path(s).

 Learn more.